 This course is an in-depth study and discussion of all aspects of human sexuality.
 Emphasis will be on biological aspects and influences on human sexuality.
 Topics to be considered include structure, function, and dysfunction of the reproduction system, prenatal sexual development, achieving gender identity, sexual behavior, sexual signaling, health and control of sexual reproduction, correcting problems of sexual expression, divergent sexual behavior, and sexually transmitted diseases.
 Various media forms will be used.
 A primary objective of the course is a better understanding of one’s own sexuality.
 Prerequisites: ENG 098, FYE 101, RDG 098, MAT 092 or placement.
 Offered occasionally.

 BIO 220.
 Soil Science.
 4 Credits.

 Soils are the anchors of biological systems.
 This is a study of the physical, chemical, and biological nature of the soil.
 This four-credit laboratory course will study the substrate of the ecosystem.
 Emphasis will be placed on the role of the soil in plant pathology.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098.
+Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098 or placement.
+Spring.

 BIO 240.
 Survey of Diseases.
 3 Credits.

 This course will give the student an understanding of the various common diseases that are found in the different body systems.
 Emphasis will be on signs and symptoms, diagnosing methods, and treatment of the diseases.
 Course is geared for Allied Health majors.
-Prerequisite: BIO 115 or BIO 199.
+Prerequisite: BIO 199.
+Spring.